manishchetpalli/manishchetpalli.github.io/docs/datawarehousing/overview.md

 It's important to remember that this is not an either/or situation.
 Often, in a single system, a part of the database might be normalized (to support transactional operations) and another part might be denormalized (to support analytical operations).
 It's all about choosing the right tool for the right job based on your specific needs.

-**------------------------------------------------------------------------------------------------------------**
+---

 ## **Data Warehouse Internals**

 While a business user might view the Data Warehouse as a single entity, it internally consists of two primary layers:

-• Staging Layer (The Landing Zone): This is where data first arrives from source systems.
+This is where data first arrives from source systems.
 It acts as a temporary or permanent holding area before transformation.

-• User Access Layer: This is the layer that business users and Business Intelligence (BI) tools interact with.
+This is the layer that business users and Business Intelligence (BI) tools interact with.
 It contains the finalized, modeled data

 > --- **The Staging Layer (Extract Phase)**

 The primary goal of this layer is to pull data from source systems as quickly as possible without worrying about complex transformations or modeling.

-• One-to-One Mapping: Data is usually moved from the source table to a corresponding staging table with the same structure.
+Data is usually moved from the source table to a corresponding staging table with the same structure.

-• No Modeling: No dimensional modeling is applied at this stage; the focus is purely on extraction
+No dimensional modeling is applied at this stage; the focus is purely on extraction

 > --- **Types of Staging layer**

 - Non-Persistent Staging Layer

    Data is loaded into staging, processed into the User Access Layer, and then immediately deleted or truncated.

-• Workflow: Extract → Load to Stage → Transform to Access Layer → Truncate Stage.
+   Extract → Load to Stage → Transform to Access Layer → Truncate Stage.

-• Pros: Requires significantly less storage space and has lower security/governance risks since the layer is usually empty.
+   Requires significantly less storage space and has lower security/governance risks since the layer is usually empty.

-• Cons: If the DWH becomes corrupt, you must go back to the original source systems to rebuild it.
+   If the DWH becomes corrupt, you must go back to the original source systems to rebuild it.

 - Persistent Staging Layer

    Data is kept in the staging layer even after it has been loaded into the User Access Layer.

-• Workflow: Extract → Load to Stage → Transform to Access Layer → Retain Data in Stage.
+   Extract → Load to Stage → Transform to Access Layer → Retain Data in Stage.

-• Pros: You can rebuild the User Access Layer without hitting the source systems again.
+   You can rebuild the User Access Layer without hitting the source systems again.
 It also makes Quality Assurance (QA) easier because you can compare the final data directly against the landed raw data.

-• Cons: Higher storage costs and increased security risks, as sensitive data remains in multiple locations
+   Higher storage costs and increased security risks, as sensitive data remains in multiple locations

 > --- **The User Access Layer (Modeling Phase)**

 In this layer, data from various staging tables is consolidated into Master Tables using Dimensional Modeling.
 This is where inconsistencies (like different column names for "city" or "location") are resolved

-**------------------------------------------------------------------------------------------------------------**
+---

 ## **Data Warehouse Transformations**